 - Employee's marriage or divorce, or death of employee's spouse, - Birth, adoption or death of a dependent child, - Changes in the employee's, spouse's or a dependent child's employment status that affects benefit eligibility, - Changes made by a spouse, during his/her annual enrollment period with another employer, - The employee, or spouse becoming eligible or ineligible for Medicare or Medicaid, or - Significant employer-or carrier-initiated changes in or cancellation of the employee's, spouse's or dependent child's coverage.

+Adding LTD coverage must be consistent with the change in status caused by the Life Event.
 You can drop coverage with any qualified Life Event; however, you cannot re-enroll until the following annual enrollment period.

 Reduction in Hours